-As the primary purpose of fitness to practise proceedings is to identify and secure a proportionate measure of public protection rather than to punish, a key factor in many cases will be the extent to which a health professional recognises his or her failings and is willing to address them.
+As the primary purpose of fitness to practise proceedings is to identify and secure a proportionate measure of public protection rather than to punish, a key factor in many cases will be the extent to which a registrant recognises his or her failings and is willing to address them.

-In taking account of any insight, explanation, apology or remorse offered by a health professional, Panels are reminded that there may be significant cultural differences in the way that these may be expressed - both verbally and non-verbally - and especially where the health professional may not be using his or her first language.
+In taking account of any insight, explanation, apology or remorse offered by a registrant, Panels are reminded that there may be significant cultural differences in the way that these may be expressed - both verbally and non-verbally - and especially where the registrant may not be using his or her first language.

-In deciding what, if any, sanction is required, the issue which the Panel needs to determine is whether the health professional has genuinely recognised his or her failings and the steps needed to address them rather than focusing on the exact form in which this may be expressed.
+In deciding what, if any, sanction is required, the issue which the Panel needs to determine is whether the registrant has genuinely recognised his or her failings and the steps needed to address them rather than focusing on the exact form in which this may be expressed.